 A new railway station approximately 8.7 kilometres from Adelaide on the Outer Harbor line has been built between the existing Woodville Station and Cheltenham Parade, to serve the new St Clair development.

-After track upgrades, installation of masts and portals, two new stations and six station upgrades, the State Government has announced that the Gawler line electrification from Adelaide to Salisbury is on hold, pending funding.
+After track upgrades, installation of masts & portals, 2 new stations & 6 station upgrades, the State Government has announced that the Gawler line electrification from Adelaide to Salisbury will recommence in 2017-18.